Mnuchin reports movement on COVID-19 relief; House delays vote | Law-Order

 She said the House would vote late on Wednesday on a $2.2 trillion updated Heroes Act "to formalize our proffer to Republicans in the negotiations to address the health and economic catastrophe in our country."
 But later Wednesday that vote was postponed until Thursday.
 Lawmakers are "giving one more day for a deal to come together," a Democratic aide said, speaking on condition of anonymity.

+Mnuchin, in an interview on Fox Business Network, said he expected to speak with Pelosi again Wednesday night to follow up on some issues.
+"I don't think we're going to make significant progress until tomorrow at this point," he added.
+Asked if the administration was offering $1.5 trillion, Mnuchin said: "It's in that neighborhood."

+He said if a deal is reached it will include direct payments to Americans.
 Before the meeting in Pelosi's office broke up, Senate Majority Leader Mitch McConnell, a Republican, told reporters that Republicans and Democrats were still "very, very far apart" on how much to spend and called Pelosi's $2.2 trillion bill "outlandish."
-House Democratic Conference Chairman Hakeem Jeffries told reporters that a vote on the legislation would show the Democratic caucus' "vision on what's right legislatively at this moment."

 ALSO READ